 The Graduate Student Association (GSA) is a group of students made up of elected and appointed students who help run student life at Penn State College of Medicine.
 The GSA helps to facilitate communication between the student body and program administration, as well as coordinate events such as the annual Research Forum to provide educational opportunities for all members of the Penn State College of Medicine community.
 Members of the GSA also try to help new students adjust to graduate school life through social and academic services.

 The GSA executive and committee chairs are available to help grad students with any questions and can direct students to most services available at Penn State.
 They can help students navigate campus and various offices around campus, or help find other student or local organizations.

 GSA will also assist in finding answers to any questions you might have.
 Many University offices routinely refer students to GSA for questions on just about any subject.
 Any student who has a question for which they cannot find an answer should feel free to contact any one of the GSA executives listed below.

 The GSA also welcomes volunteers to help with various GSA projects and we look forward to your suggestions to help us better serve Penn State graduate students.
-For ways to get involved in GSA, please contact a member of the executive board or one of our committee chairs.
+For ways to get involved in GSA, please contact a member or committee chair.

 The issue: Student mental heath issues can be considered a weakness and shameful, and discussion may be discouraged.
 Some individuals feel they are the only ones suffering and keep silent.